$558,985 Awarded in Partnership Grant Program Funds for 2022

-PGP awards provide 3:1 matches of member contributions to provide grants up to $12,000 that help promote and strengthen relationships between CBOs and FHLB Dallas members.
+FHLB Dallas provides up to a 3:1 match of member contributions to provide a match of up to $12,000 per member to promote and strengthen relationships between CBOs and FHLB Dallas members.
 The PGP also complements the development activities fostered by FHLB Dallas' Affordable Housing and Community Investment programs.

 PGP Awards are Based on Member Contributions

 PGP awards are matched by the member's contribution to a CBO of $500 up to $4,000 at a 3:1 ratio.
 PGP grants are offered once a year through FHLB Dallas' member institutions via a lottery system.